firemodels/test_bundles/README.md

 whether the file is for a cfast, fds or smokeview bundle.
 Repo hashes are uploaded the same way.
 The `--clobber` parameter allows uploaded files to be overwritten.

-Bundle scripts download hashes and manuals from github releases using a similar `gh` command
+File downloads are performed using a similar `gh` command

 ```
  gh release download tag -p file -R github.com/firemodels/test_bundles -D directory --clobber
 ```

-where file is the file downloaded, tag as before is `CFAST_TEST`, `FDS_TEST` or `SMOKEVIEW_TEST` depending on whether the file is for a cfast, fds or smokeview bundle and directory is the directory where the file is downloaded too.
+where file is the file downloaded, ans tag as before is `CFAST_TEST`, `FDS_TEST` or `SMOKEVIEW_TEST` depending on whether the file is for a cfast, fds or smokeview bundle and directory is the directory where the file is downloaded too.

-The release title is modified whenever a bundle is uploaded to a Github release to indicate the repo hash and repo revision date.
+The release title is modified whenever a bundle is uploaded to a Github repo release to indicate the repo hash and repo revision date.
 The `gh` command used to do this is

 ```